saltstack/salt-user-guide/docs/topics/requisites.rst

    <https://docs.saltproject.io/en/latest/topics/best_practices.html>`_
    recommend always using a unique, descriptive value for the state ID

-One ID to Many Names
+One ID to many names
 --------------------
 The ``names`` argument allows for one ID to become many names.